 The long handle helps with maneuverability and is also for doing the "chef toss" you often see professionals use.

 Because of this added functionality, you might think a saute pan is the way to go.
-But in truth, because of their squarer shape, saute pans can feel bulkier and harder to maneuver.
+But in truth, because of their squarer shape, saute pans can feel bulkier and be harder to maneuver.
 Their straight sides also make it harder to get a turner in there to flip your food, and also to do the "chef toss."

 A 5 or 5.5 quart Dutch oven is an ideal size for many, with a cooking surface about the size of a 10-inch skillet but deep sides to stews, soups, and braises.

-How Many Skillets Do I Need?
+How Many Frying Pans Do I Need?

 There are a lot of options and combinations, any of which can work for you.